-Mediation can be used to discuss common issues raised in separation and divorce including who children will live with, or to address immediate financial concerns and seek long-term financial solutions.
-It’s not a means of solving marital or relationship problems in themselves.
+Mediation can be used to discuss common issues raised in separation and divorce including who your children will live with, or what will happen to the family home and how will we formally end our marriage.

 Making important decisions, together

-Read more about how the process works, how it differs from other divorce and separation options, and the mediator’s role in the FAQs below.
-Or contact us if you have any further questions
+Read more about how the process works, how it differs from other dispute resolution options, and the mediator’s role in the FAQs below.
+Or contact us if you have any further questions.

-Contact Us to arrange a time to talk about family mediation and whether it’s a suitable option for you and your partner.
+Contact Us to arrange a time to talk about family mediation and whether it is a suitable dispute process option for you and your partner.

 Family Mediation FAQs

-Over a series of meetings, the parties meet with a Mediator and together identify issues, exchange information, and use problem-solving techniques to come to an agreement.
+Over a series of meetings, the parties meet with a mediator and together identify issues, exchange information, and use problem-solving techniques to come to an agreement.
 This is how mediation could benefit you:

 - You stay out of court.
 You agree to reach agreement outside of a courtroom while the mediation process proceeds.